-Proof Alliance (the Organization) is a 501(c)(3) nonprofit organization with a mission to prevent prenatal alcohol exposure and care for all impacted by fetal alcohol spectrum disorders (FASD).
+Proof Alliance (the Organization) is a 501(c)(3) nonprofit organization working to prevent prenatal alcohol exposure and care for children and families impacted by fetal alcohol spectrum disorders (FASD).
+Our mission is to prevent prenatal alcohol exposure and care for all impacted.
 Our vision is a world in which alcohol is not consumed during pregnancy and people living with an FASD are identified, supported and valued.
-For 26 years, Proof Alliance has been the nation's industry leader in FASD prevention, care and support.
+For 25 years, Proof Alliance has been the nation's industry leader in FASD prevention, care and support.
 FASD, affecting approximately 1 in 20 children across the nation, is a range of irreversible disabilities which can include physical, mental, behavioral and/or learning disabilities with possible lifelong implications.
-FASD is caused by prenatal alcohol exposure and with appropriate resources and support, prenatal alcohol exposure can be preventable.
+FASD is caused by prenatal alcohol exposure and, with appropriate resources and support, FASD can be preventable.
 With timely and accurate diagnosis, treatment and community-based resources and support - people with an FASD can live full and meaningful lives and reach their potential.

-Centering around those impacted by an FASD, Proof Alliance builds alliances with partners in the education, research, legal/judicial, healthcare, legislative and social service systems to foster a systems approach to preventing alcohol exposure and supporting all impacted.
+Centering around those impacted by an FASD, Proof Alliance builds alliances with partners in the education, research, legal/judicial, healthcare, legislative and social service systems to foster a systems approach to FASD prevention and care.